vestrel00/KungFu-Nekko/README.md

 It is pretty trivial to put stuff on a text file or JSON or whatever then parse the data at run time in order to keep the source code short and sweet (and reusable) but it is also boring and slows me down a bit in setting things up.

+*** I know a lot of code could be optimized/re-written to make things faster and neater but I was rushing things so that's that!